Rahu in the 10th House

 Indubala.
 Planets in Houses.
 (Indian Tradition)

-This is a powerful position indicating a person of high status, a deeply religious nature, strong abilities in their field of work, and good earnings.
+This is a powerful position indicating a person of high status, a deeply religious nature, great abilities in their field of work, and good earnings.
 Classical texts note that such individuals will visit sacred places, engage in humanitarian activities, possess artistic talents, and have secret meetings.

 Het Monster.
 Planets in Houses